-On the occasion of the 100th anniversary of the constitutive National Assembly in Weimar in 1919, this festival examines the enormous surge of creativity driven by Yiddish culture during the years of the Weimar Republic.
+On the occasion of the 100th anniversary of the constitutive National Assembly in Weimar in 1919, this festival examined the enormous surge of creativity driven by Yiddish culture during the years of the Weimar Republic.
 “Yiddishland” was the original name for the region of central Europe which had been home to a large Yiddish speaking community.
 In the meantime, the epithet has also come to signify an imagined transnational area.

 Artistic directors: Alan Bern (US/DE) & Andreas Schmitges